MicrosoftDocs/cpp-docs/docs/linux/create-a-new-linux-project.md

 # Create a new Linux project

+::: moniker range="vs-2015"

+Linux porjects are available in Visual Studio 2017 and later.

+::: moniker-end

 First, make sure you have the **Linux Development Workload** for Visual Studio installed.
 For more information, see [Download, install, and setup the Linux workload](download-install-and-setup-the-linux-development-workload.md).

 When creating a new C++ project in Visual Studio for Linux, you have the choice of creating a Visual Studio project, or a CMake project.
 This topic describes how to create a Visual Studio project.
 For information about creating and working with existing CMake Projects, see [Configure a Linux CMake Project ](cmake-linux-project.md).